 If you would like some professional advice, our Moving and Handling Course Director will be happy to help.

 Norma Findlay B.Sc.
-(Hons) Occupational Therapy; member of the Health and Care Professions Council and the National Back Exchange.
-Norma has been a practising occupational therapist for fourteen years, specialising in working with children and adults who have complex physical needs.
+(Hons) Occupational Therapy; member of the Health and Care Professions Council and Posture and Mobility Group.
+Norma has been a practising occupational therapist for sixteen years, specialising in working with people who have complex physical needs.
 She currently works part-time as a community occupational therapist/manual handling facilitator in addition to her freelance work as an OT quantification reporter and expert witness in personal injury cases.
 Her previous positions include Moving and Handling Development Officer for City of Edinburgh Council, Children and Families Department, and she holds the Centaur train the trainer IOSH accredited manual handling trainer qualification.

 Guidelines and Statutory Requirements

 avoid, so far as is reasonably possible, the risk of injury to employees which could result from the manual handling of loads